 The program has two tracks.
 The first is a 33-credit option, including a 6-credit thesis.
 The second is a 33-credit option, including a 3-credit independent research project.
 Both tracks are designed for students from a variety of academic backgrounds.
-The entering level will be determined by a member of the Department of Biology.
 All entering students must have completed at least one year of undergraduate course work in biology, one year of chemistry, and one semester of mathematics.